 Cotswold Canals in Pictures

-Westfield is the first in a flight of five locks near the village of Eastington when heading towards Stroud.
+John Robinson Lock is the first in a flight of five locks near the village of Eastington when heading towards Stroud.

 The lock, which is adjacent to Westfield Bridge, was infilled in around 1970 when the M5 motorway was constructed.
 This marks the eastern end of the 'Missing Mile', which is the length of canal that was lost at that time.